kurt-krueckeberg/language-translation-dictionary-lookup/readme.md

 the PONS and Collins Dictionary websites, respectively.
 The format of this HTML is undocumented.
 It is custom, site-specific HTML.

-Since both the HTML tags and the many CSS they use are undocumented, you must implement a custom solution to extract the dictionary definitions (and any associated sample expressions) by, for example, creating custom `XPath` queries that extract the definitions and any associated sample expressions from the HTML .
-The `PonsIterator`and `CollinsIterator` classes are attempt to do this.
+Since both the HTML tags and the many CSS they use are undocumented, you must implement a custom solution to extract the dictionary definitions (and any associated sample expressions).
+The `PonsIterator`and `CollinsIterator` classes are attempt to do this using `XPath` queries that extract the definitions and any associated sample expressions from the HTML.

 ## Text and HTML Output Examples

-The `BuildHtml` class in `src/BuildHtml.php`, along with the `.css` files in the `css` directory, will create **HTML** output.
-See the example of how to use `BuildHtml` in `html-example.php`.
+The `BuildHtml` class in `src/BuildHtml.php`, along with the `.css` files in the `css` directory, creates attractive **HTML** output.
+To use it, follow the example in
+`html-example.php`.

-To create text output, see the example code in `cli-example.html`.
+To create text output, follow the example code in `cli-example.html`.

 ## Further Detailed Reference